- Preliminary Points:

 -Why assume that 2 John 12 and 3 John 13 are referring to some apostolic teaching that gets passed on to posterity?
 None of these texts indicate specifically what the contents of John's message are.
 It is equally possible for the unknown details to be from other parts of the New Testament, a public rebuke of sin or heresy, or even personal details about his life or close companions such as his fellow ministers, the apostles.

 -2 John 12 and 3 John 13 simply indicate that the Apostle John decided not to write down every single detail of what he intended on saying in his epistles.
-He wanted to speak directly to his audience for the sake of his audience's comfort, joy, and edification.
+He wanted to speak directly to his audience for the sake of its comfort, joy, and edification.
 How do we know that what John spoke of would have been different in substance than what is found in written revelation?
 Can Roman Catholics produce any sayings of Jesus Christ or the apostles that exist apart from Scripture?

 - Are The Traditions Of The Roman Catholic Church Equal To The Bible In Terms Of Authority?: